 - Position the handlebar so that both gripping the bar and operating the controls is comfortable while both seated and standing, while riding straight ahead and turning.
-Tighten the forward bolts first. - The handlebar position may be moved forward either 3 mm (using optional handlebar lower holders) or 6 mm (by rotating the standard holders 180 degrees).
+Tighten the forward bolts first. - The handlebar position may be moved 3 mm forward or backward, using optional handlebar lower holders.
 Refer to the Service Manual for installation instructions.
 Be sure to check control cable and wiring harness routing after the adjustment.